 White Sugar vs Raw Sugar

-Despite sugar being one of the most important and commonly used items in a kitchen, most people are not aware of the fact that apart from the white sugar they use, there is another variety of sugar, called raw sugar, available in the market.
-Even those who know and use raw sugar are not pretty sure of the differences between white sugar and raw sugar.
+The difference between white sugar and raw sugar arises from the production process of each one.
+But, even before knowing the differences, some of you may ask “what is raw sugar?”
+It is because despite sugar being one of the most important and commonly used items in a kitchen, most people are not aware of the fact that apart from the white sugar they use, there is another variety of sugar in the market.
+This variety of sugar is called raw sugar.
+Even those who know and use raw sugar are not pretty sure about the differences between white sugar and raw sugar.
 Let us take a closer look at these two different types of sugars.

 White sugar or table sugar as it is called is pure sucrose that is a source of carbohydrate and is naturally found in many fruits and vegetables.
-In nature, it is found in greatest quantities in sugarcane plants and sugarcane beets from which it is separated to convert into the form that we use.
+In nature, it is found in greatest quantities in sugarcane plants and beets from which it is separated to convert into the form that we use.
 White sugar is refined sugar that is prepared from natural sugar, or raw sugar as it is referred to.
-So before moving on to white sugar, let us se how raw sugar is manufactured.

 What is difference between White Sugar and Raw Sugar?

-• Now that we know the production processes of both raw sugar and white sugar, it becomes clear that while raw sugar is natural, there are way too many additives, acids and preservatives added to make white sugar.
+• Now that we know the production processes of both raw sugar and white sugar, it becomes clear that while raw sugar is natural, there are way too many additives, acids, and preservatives are added to make white sugar.

 • Because of the presence of molasses in raw sugar, it has a distinct flavor that is missing in white sugar.

-• Calorific value of raw sugar is just 11kcal per teaspoon whereas it is much higher (16kcal) in the case if white sugar
+• Calorific value of raw sugar is just 11kcal per teaspoon whereas it is much higher (16kcal) in the case of white sugar.